RyanDraves/nlb/services/README.md

 # Pine
 https://pine.barn-arcturus.ts.net

+Raspberry Pi 4B.
+Acts as a host for most services.
+Runs a basic Raspberry Pi OS image.

 ## Nginx
 [nginx](https://nginx.org/) is setup as a reverse proxy to access other services on convenient URLs.
 It also deals with the TLS certs.